 The biggest question on most prospective applicants minds is: which college should I apply to?
 There is no correct answer to this question and there is no point trying to “beat the system” by applying to what you think is a less popular college (more tips on how to choose an Oxford college here).
-Christ Church is one of the most famous (and definitely most touristy) colleges at Oxford but I’m guessing most people don’t know much about it apart from the fact that it’s the “Harry Potter” college.
-After four lovely years at Christ Church, I thought I’d share some of the other perks of attending this college that you won’t find out until you get here.
+Christ Church Oxford is one of the most famous (and definitely most touristy) colleges at Oxford but I’m guessing most people don’t know much about it apart from the fact that it’s the “Harry Potter” college.
+After four lovely years at Christ Church Oxford, I thought I’d share some of the other perks of attending this college that you won’t find out until you get here.
+Here are 10 Reasons to Apply to Christ Church, Oxford University:

 I thought I’d start with the most important.
 When I arrived at Christ Church we used to receive a free cake every term.
 That’s three free cakes a year.
 Unfortunately, it has now been reduced to one free cake per year but free cake is still free cake so you can’t complain really.
 All you have to do is email the cake rep with your choice of cake (yes, we have a cake rep) and within a week your selected cake will appear in your pigeon hole.
 Magic.